The Human Services Office is closed until further notice.

 Note: If you have received a DISCONNECT NOTICE, we have been informed you will not be shut off.
 Please contact your heating provider to discuss any concerns.

 The Snohomish County Energy Assistance program phone lines are open Monday through Friday, 9:00 am to 4:00 pm, except for County holidays, to schedule a phone interview beginning March 2021.

 The Energy Assistance Program provides a one-time per heating season assistance in paying the heat bill for eligible households.
 Benefits of the Energy Assistance Program include:

-The program provides some heating system repairs for applicant owners
+- The program provides some heating system repairs for applicant owner

 There are three Energy Assistance Program components.
 They are:

 - The Low-Income Home Energy Assistance Program (LIHEAP) usually opens around November 15th (depending on the availability of funding) and closes when funds are spent, usually around July 15th.
 This component helps with all fuel types and has a maximum benefit of $1,000.

 - The Puget Sound Energy HELP program is usually open from October 1 to September 30 and has a maximum benefit of $1,000.

 - The Cascade Natural Gas Washington Energy Assistance Fund (WEAF) program is usually open from October 1 to September 30 and has a maximum benefit of $500.

 According to the moratorium that is in place for utilities, we have been informed that customers will not be disconnected.
 If your utilities have been shut off, please call our phone line at (425) 388-3880 to speak with a representative so we can determine your eligibility for assistance as soon as possible.